-Dot markers are a great way for toddlers and preschoolers to both work on learning their numbers and develop their fine motor skills.
+This Numbers Dot Marker Printable is a great way for toddlers and preschoolers to work on learning their numbers and develop their fine motor skills.
 Plus, they’re all the fun without any of the mess!

 Disclaimer: Please note that this post contains affiliate links.
 I may earn a small commission if you make a purchase or sign up for a service.